 The 49th Division now remained in its line round Rauray for almost a month, being involved largely in defensive fighting with the the sole exception of a diversionary offensive action round Juvigny during the 2nd Battle of the Odon as part of the undertaking to take Caen on 15 July.
 On 30 July the division was transferred from the XXX Corps to the I Corps, and moved to a position in the bridgehead to the east of the Orne river, from which it eventually began a successful drive to the Seine river.

-Severely battered in 'Epsom', the 12th SS Panzerdivision continued to fight against further British offensives at Carpiquet airfield ('Windsor'), Caen ('Charnwood') and 'Goodwood' (i).
+Severely battered in 'Epsom', the 12th SS Panzerdivision continued to fight against further British offensives at Carpiquet airfield ('Windsor') and Caen ('Charnwood'), and in 'Goodwood' (i).
 The German division settled in a position to the south-east of Caen in the middle of July, from where it was gradually forced back by continued Anglo-Canadian offensives.
 The 9th SS Panzerdivision remained in the Odon river valley, holding Hill 112 against Thomas’s 43rd Division during 'Jupiter'.
 This division too was eventually pushed back into the Falaise pocket.

 It is worth noting that more fighting was taking place farther to the east over this period in further preparation for 'Epsom'.
 It was at 07.30 on 26 June that Major General G. H. A. MacMillan’s 15th Division of O’Connor’s VIII Corps moved off to capture the bridges over the Odon river, some 5 miles (8 km) distant to the south, so that Roberts’s 11th Armoured Division could then pass through the infantry division, cross the bridges, and advance to seize other bridges over the Orne river and so open the way to high ground to the south of Caen.